2023 Most Popular Economics Bachelor's Degree Schools in California

 After completing their Bachelor's Degree, economics graduates from SDSU carry an average student debt load of $16,928.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $221.

-Full Economics at San Diego State University Report
+Read full report on Economics at San Diego State University

-University of Southern California ranked #9 on this year’s Most Popular Economics Bachelor’s Degree Schools in California list.
-Located in the large city of Los Angeles, USC is a private not-for-profit school with a fairly large student population.
+University of Southern California landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+Located in the large city of Los Angeles, USC is a private not-for-profit school with a very large student population.

 Women make up 37% of the economics majors at the school.